XDC Innovation Labs / Network Architecture

 01

-A consensus bug in one client affects only the fraction of validators running that client.
-The other 4 clients continue producing blocks, maintaining network liveness while the bug is patched.
+A consensus bug in one client affects only validators running that client.
+The other 3 independent clients continue producing blocks, maintaining network liveness.
+Now proven live — 4 clients running in parallel on mainnet.

 02